gwbres/cggtts/README.md

 [![crates.io](https://docs.rs/cggtts/badge.svg)](https://docs.rs/cggtts/badge.svg)
 [![crates.io](https://img.shields.io/crates/d/cggtts.svg)](https://crates.io/crates/cggtts)

-CGGTTS is a file format to describe a local clock behavior against a single or the combination of clocks embedded in Satellite Vehicles (SV).
+CGGTTS is a file format designed to describe a local clock's behavior against GNSS constellations.
-Exchanging CGGTTS files enables so called "Common View" Time Transfer.
+Exchanging CGGTTS files then permits to compare two remote clocks to one another, this is called the called "Common View" Time Transfer technique.

 CGGTTS is specified by the Bureau International des Poids & des Mesures (BIPM):
 [CGGTTS 2E specifications](https://www.bipm.org/documents/20126/52718503/G1-2015.pdf/f49995a3-970b-a6a5-9124-cc0568f85450)

 This library only supports revision **2E**, and will _reject_ other revisions.

+## Set of tools

+- `cggtts` is the main library.
+Compile it with the _scheduler_ option to unlock full support of CGGTTS data production
+- `cggtts-cli` is an application to analyze one or compare to CGGTTS files to one another.
+Download its latest release from the [github portal](https://github.com/gwbres/cggtts/releases).

 ## Ecosystem